 Table 1, on page 11, provides the detailed revenue requirements which are based on the proposed 2017 budget.
-Overall, this resulted in a 2.0% change in revenue requirements and prices.
-Management is recommending using gradualism and stability ratemaking principles for set 2017 prices due to several factors.
+Initially, the budget indicated a 2.7% increase in revenue requirement.
+However, due to the recommendation to use gradualism as indicated below, the revenue increase as a result of proposed prices is 2.0%.
+Management is recommending using gradualism and stability ratemaking principles for setting 2017 prices due to several factors.
 Proposed prices by customer class achieved each class' allocated revenue requirement within industry standard accepted variances.
 Additionally, in 2017 a plan will be developed to manage future long-term debt and pension costs, process improvement work will continue, and the plan to diversify EWEB's source of supply will be refined.
 The proposed revenue and price change by customer class are presented in Table 4 on page 16.